-- List things you know to do/try; what you might need to do it; when you'll do it; how you'll know if it works. - List things you want to learn more about, where/who you can access to learn more about them, and when you'll do it.
+- List things you will do/try; what you might need to do it; when you'll do it (maybe set calendar goals); how you'll know if it works; PDSAs. - List things you want to learn more about, where/who you can access to learn more about them, and when you'll do it.